A Warm Misty Night: Plot

-Sagara Toru proposed to his girlfriend Kitazawa Akiko.
-She was intended to accept it but she was in a traffic accident on the way to the promised place.
-Sagara waited her for a long time　without knowing it and considered his proposal was rejected.
+Sagara Toru proposes to his girlfriend Kitazawa Akiko.
+She intends to accept it but is in a traffic accident on the way to the arranged place.
+Sagara waits her for a long time and considers his proposal rejected.
 Four years later, Akiko suddenly appears in front of Sagara.
 She asks him to leave her new boyfriend Kuen secretly from Japan.